itstinghua/itstinghua.github.io/_pages/Echo.md

       </h2>

       <p class="echo-note">
         The closing moment of my Ph.D. journey.
-Many thanks to everyone who shared this chapter with me.
+Thanks to everyone who shared this chapter with me.
       </p>